content-development-2022/Java-FSD-Angular-SQL-AWS-V1.0/Core Java 8+/1-java-basics/3-program-internal-hello-java-program-how-to-set-path.md

 ## 3. How to set path in Java

 -   The path is required to be set for using tools such as javac, java, etc.
 -   If you are saving the Java source file inside the JDK/bin directory, the path is not required to be set because all the tools will be available in the current directory.
+This is highly not recommended as we do not want to disturb the Java software installed in our computer.
--   However, if you have your Java file outside the JDK/bin folder, it is necessary to set the path of JDK.
+-   However, if you have your Java file anywhere outside the JDK/bin folder, it is necessary to set the path of JDK.
 -   There are two ways to set the path in Java:
-1. Temporary
+   -  Temporary
-2. Permanent
+   -  Permanent

 ## 3.1 How to set the Temporary Path of JDK in Windows